shenfcStanley/QAChat_Prototype/Evaluation.md

 **Assumption:** Based on initial testing, Clinical-Knowledge-Embeddings provided the most clinically relevant retrieval results.
 Thus, evaluation was scoped to this embedding configuration for all 16 queries.

 #### Query Augmentation
 `Zephyr-7B-Beta` was utilized as a third-party language model for query/data augmentation.
+16 queries was generated.

 #### LLM-based Scoring and Human-level Scoring
 `ChatGPT-4o` was used for automated result scoring.
 Prompts for query augmentation and auto scoring is under `tests\prompts`.
 I serve as the domain expert to conduct human-level scoring.